 - H.P.
 Lovecraft's Cthulhu Mythos might well be unknown if not for the championing and hard work of August Derleth ... but Derleth's own additions to the Mythos are widely disliked.
 His quasi-Fan Fiction imposes an orderly conceptual symmetry on it, and deals in humanly recognizable categories of morality — both of which are foreign to Lovecraft's conception, and tend to "domesticate" HPL's cosmic horrors into far duller and more traditional boogeymen.

 - Though Stephen King's The Dark Tower books always suffered from a pretty bad case of Broken Base, the very end of the series—where we finally get a detailed look at the interior of the eponymous tower—was disliked by quite a few fans, who felt that it killed the mystery and enigma behind the Tower, which could otherwise be read as a universal stand-in for almost any unattainable desire.
 The narrator even warns the reader that he will probably find the epilogue unsatisfying, as it explains what Roland finds there.
-To elaborate: After seven books of searching for the Tower, Roland finds out that every level of it is filled with relics from various stages of his own life, and that the top floor houses a time warp that erases his memories and sends him back to the beginning of his quest.
+To elaborate: After seven books of searching for the Tower, Roland finds out that every level of it is filled with relics from various stages of his own life, and that the top floor houses a time warp that erases his memories and sends him back to the beginning of his quest--but with evidence that one of his greatest failures has been undone.
 Though some fans liked it, others accused it of being an unsatisfying and unnecessary Mandatory Twist Ending.

 - This is the usual reason people hated the last book in The Pendragon Adventure.
 The whole existence of Solara seemed to come from nowhere and some important answers (Such as who Saint Dane made his promise to) were never answered.